allthingstalk/cassini-hackathons/README.md

 | sound | Sound | integer | sensor | |
 | potentiometer | Potentiometer | integer | sensor | |

-- Open the file *"ABCL Converter.json"* from this repository and copy its contents
+- Open the file *"ABCL Converter.json"* from this repository and copy its contents.
 - Go to **Device Settings > Payload Formats**, choose **ABCL Conversion**, paste the contents of the aforementioned file and save.

 # Important Details
-- Make sure to put the device outside when a satellite is passing by
+- Make sure to put the device outside when a satellite is passing by.
-- The buzzer on the kit will produce a sound when a payload is being sent
+- The buzzer on the kit will produce a sound when a payload is being sent.
-- The LED on the kit will light up when the KIM1 module is active
+- The LED on the kit will light up when the KIM1 module is active.
-- The range for values of light, sound and potentiometer is from 0 to 254
+- The range for values of light, sound and potentiometer is from 0 to 254.
 - The payload being sent to Kineis needs to be **exactly** 23 bytes.
 - If you change the data payload in Arduino, make sure to reflect that in the [ABCL](https://docs.allthingstalk.com/developers/custom-payload-conversion/) on the platform, as well as in assets.
 - Do not use GPIO pin number 4 on the Arduino.
 This pin is used to power on/off the Kineis KIM1 module.
 When the Arduino is connected to the grove starter kit, GPIO 4 is the LED module, so you can observe it to figure if the KIM1 is on or off.